 Householders with well-maintained septic tanks should not be concerned about Coronavirus (COVID-19) causing additional dangers to health.

 In trying to answer customers’ queries about potential dangers from sewage waste in septic tanks it is clear that minimal public information is available.
-We have, however been able to locate some information from US authorities.
+We have, however been able to locate useful information from US health authorities.

-While decentralised wastewater treatment units (i.e. septic tanks) do not disinfect, the US Environmental Protection Agency expects a properly managed septic system to treat COVID-19 the same way it safely manages other viruses often found in wastewater.
+While decentralised wastewater treatment units (i.e. septic tanks) do not disinfect the way bleach does, the Environmental Protection Agency expects a properly managed septic system to treat COVID-19 the same way it safely manages other viruses often found in wastewater.
 Generally, as the effluent from septic tanks percolates through the soil to groundwater, viruses and other pathogenic microorganisms are removed.